Search for dolphins and discover secret beaches, on Dorset's spectacular Jurassic Coast!

 Breakfast - we drive you and your fellow paddlers to a wonderful local cafe in Swanage called the Salt Pig Too.
 Breakfast choices include: locally-reared bacon or sausage ciabbata bap or scrambled eggs on toast PLUS Freshly Baked Croissant, selection of cereal, fruit juice and hot drink of your choice.
 You're welcome to order additional items, but you will need to cover the cost.
 Your packed lunch includes: The Salt Pig Sausage Roll/Quiche, Pipers Crisps, homemade fruity & nutty Flapjack, nutty hazelnut brownie and fruit.
 Dinner is not included.
 There are lots of options in Corfe village or Swanage town.

 Our campsite is located on a working farm in between Corfe Village and Swanage.
 The camping field is set up with pre-pitched bell tents ready for your arrival.
 It's a comfy, spacious place to rest your head at the end of a busy day paddling.
 The views over Corfe Castle are gorgeous.
+There are two single beds in each tent.
 We provide a proper bed and mattress with a sheet - you just need to bring a sleeping bag and pillow.
 We are not a 5* luxury glamping resort, but we will certainly make you feel very comfortable and relaxed in a beautiful rural setting!
+If you are a group of three people, the host can arrange for an extra bed to be put in the tent.
+Your tents will be grouped together with your fellow paddlers.
+There is also a larger shared social tent (with tea and coffee-making facilities) for socialising in the evening with other guests.
+Usually, we prepare a campfire for the group (just ask your host) and you can sit back and enjoy one of Dorset's famous sunsets.
+During the summer the campsite is also open to other guests.

 The Dorset coast is well-protected and typically calm during the summer months.
 Most trips can run as planned, but sometimes the weather does force us to take alternative routes and your safety is always the first priority in making these decisions.
 Very occasionally, there can be severe weather that forces us to cancel the trip - in this case, we will give you as much notice as possible, and you will be offered a free date change.